Version 1.4 - Last Updated: 05 May 2026

 A: At launch of LLE English providers can franchise out full courses to registered and non-registered English providers, however modular courses cannot be franchised out.

 A: The fee limit will relate to the amount of study in the course, rather than the time spent studying.
-A credit-based method for setting fee limits will be introduced.
+A credit-based method for setting fee limits will be introduced under the LLE.
 This will work across all courses and modules funded by the LLE, regardless of whether they’re studied on a full-time, part-time, or accelerated basis.

 LLE loan repayments